Bell-Northern Research

 BNR was based at the Carling Campus in Ottawa, Ontario, Canada, with campuses at locations around the world, including Research Triangle Park, North Carolina; Richardson, Texas; Ann Arbor, Michigan; and Harlow and Maidenhead, United Kingdom.
 Bell-Northern Research pioneered the development of digital technology, and created the first practical digital PBX, (SL1), and central office (DMS).
-Under the direction of then Nortel Chief Officer, John Roth, BNR lost its separate identity in the 1990s, and was folded into the Nortel R&D organization.
+Under the direction of then Nortel Chief Executive Officer, John Roth, BNR lost its separate identity in the 1990s, and was folded into the Nortel R&D organization.

 History

 For much of its early history, Bell Canada operated as the Canadian division of the Bell System.
 Development and manufacturing of their various telephony products generally took place in the US, and then, to avoid duty, were manufactured in Canada at their Northern Electric subsidiary (which would later become Nortel Networks), the Canadian analog to the US Western Electric.

 Pre-1970s

 Northern Electric spun off a subsidiary in 1934, Dominion Sound Equipment, originally to develop equipment for sound in movies.
 Over time, the division evolved in an attempt to use its design talent and manufacturing ability on third party projects.
 In 1937, this aspect became the Special Products Division.
 For many years the SPD was used as Bell Canada's R&D arm, although as before, most telephony designs were created at Bell Labs in the US.

 In 1949, the United States Justice department attempted to force AT&T to divest itself of its Western Electric subsidiary.
 As a result of this legal action, Western Electric sold its shares in Northern Electric to Bell Canada.

 In 1957, Northern Electric started its own research and development labs in Belleville, Ontario.
 Two years later, Northern Electric created the Northern Electric Research and Development Laboratories in Ottawa.